Swamp Monsters? Red Tails? Gridlock? What might NFL call DC?

 “’Not an embarrassment’ would be an exciting thing to call the team from Washington,” said comedy writer and Washingtonian Litt.
 He also praised this tweet from “The Daily Show” writer Jason Gilbert: “They should rename it the Washington Liberals Watching the Supreme Court because they usually have to settle for 3 wins per season.”

-Eric Denzenall, who has been in Washington since working for the Reagan White House and now runs a crisis communications firm, has some suggestions of his own.
+Eric Dezenhall, who has been in Washington since working for the Reagan White House and now runs a crisis communications firm, has some suggestions of his own.

 “If your objective is to appease the cultural left, there is the Washington Inclusives,’’ Dezenhall wrote in an email.
 “For a Trumpian theme, the Washington Tweets, Washington Covfefes or Washington Combovers could work.